hbz/lobid-resources/README.md

 `cd web; sbt "test:testOnly *IntegrationTest"`

 If that fails, check the tests.
-Most of the time the “fix” is to update the test as new data introduce more/less hits.
+Most of the time the "fix" is to update the test as new data introduce more/less hits.
 Then, at last:

-You’re done :)
+You're done :)

 ## Tables as gitsubmodules